The Gardener's Tool Belt: Essentials for Gardening

 Any devoted gardener has a wide brimmed hat to keep cool and ward off sunburn.
 Good quality gardening gloves are a must, allowing you to get down and dig when tools aren’t needed.
 A pair of rubber boots is also helpful.

 Save your back some strain with a gardener’s stool, which allows you to sit while you weed and perform other maintenance.
 Some stools contain storage for small tools or come on wheels for easy transportation.

-Organic gardeners avoid pesticides, but this doesn’t mean they can’t get help with unwanted pests.
-Products such as Safer® Brand End ALL® use organic pyrethrin and neem oil to kill insects at all stages of development.
+Gardeners avoid pesticides, but this doesn’t mean they can’t get help with unwanted pests.
+Products such as Safer® Brand End ALL® use pyrethrin and neem oil to kill insects at all stages of development.
 End ALL® is OMRI® Listed and compliant for use with organic gardening, and it contains no man-made or synthetic chemicals.